dkvz/new-blog-poc/README.md

 The div with class header__menu-container has to become the label.
 It needs a sibling that's position fixed, we could use left right top and bottom set to 0, it seems that this makes it take the whole screen.

+### Display woes
+Transitions do not like `display: none`.
+To use it with transition I need some JS and setTimeout magic.
+The problem is to layer that on top of it working with JS disabled using the checkbox, and the checkbox uses display.
+So ideally...
+I'd have to remove the checkbox and its reference in the label if JS is enabled, which is kind of ugly.

+**Change of plan**: I could use visibility instead of display so that the nav is actually visible to screen reader.
+I just have to make sure the animation is not running while it's hidden and we should be fine in terms of CPU.

+In that case I can probably hack something together with a transition delay on visibility.

 # TODO
+- [ ] Opening the menu has to activate a global body overlay with JS.
+I'm going to use an attribute on body as I've already done in other projects.
 - [ ] Main hero title size has to be smaller on small screens.
 - [ ] The shrimps need to be constrained to the "container size" and/or I really need to add more of them for larger screens.
 - [x] I can do the good old effect where the article round image sticks out from the top.